laminlabs/lamin-blog/docs/lamin.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yK3ODFZLL1A?si=Eqn4dBZyFDrbcxvm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ```

 Beyond audibility for trust ("Was this analysis done correctly?"), tracebility also creates context for interpretation ("Has this confounder been corrected for?"), reproducibility ("What were the parameters, the source code, input dataset versions, and the run environment?"), and creates a long-term memory of data operations ("How did we analyze datasets for frozen lung tissue before?").
 It's been notoriously difficult to create big training datasets for biology outside of simple systems.
 Just by using LaminDB, one creates FAIR training data automatically, a bit like when using git to manage the source code of a project produces a rich queryable dataset about the evolution of the project.
+This creates an unprecedented training dataset that helps both humans and AI models learn from every analysis.
+It closes the training feedback loop across different teams and models, in particular between the wetlab and the drylab.

 ## Format-agnostic lakehouse